 89%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

 This is a well-structured skill description with strong completeness and trigger term coverage.
-Its main weakness is that the 'what' portion could be more specific about the concrete anti-patterns or types of mistakes it addresses, which would help Claude better understand the skill's scope.
-Overall, it follows good practices with explicit 'Use when' and 'Trigger with' clauses.
+Its main weakness is that the 'what' portion could be more specific about the concrete anti-patterns or categories of mistakes it addresses, which would help Claude better understand when this skill adds value versus a general Exa skill.
+Overall it is above average and clearly distinguishable.

 Suggestions